No. 22 UConn beats VCU 70-63 in OT for 3rd at Atlantis - WHIZ News

+Then, in rapid-fire succession, the UConn graduate forward twice slammed his forehead into the pads under the basket.

+The outburst of emotion followed a drama-filled few days at the Battle 4 Atlantis, both for the 22nd-ranked Huskies and Whaley himself.

-PARADISE ISLAND, Bahamas (AP) — R.J.
-Cole scored 26 points and Isaiah Whaley hit two late 3-pointers in his return to the lineup, helping No. 22 UConn beat VCU 70-63 in overtime for third place at the Battle 4 Atlantis on Friday.
+Whaley scored 16 points and hit two late 3-pointers to help UConn beat VCU 70-63 in overtime in Friday’s third-place game.
+He had missed Thursday’s loss to Michigan State because he fainted briefly after playing 43 minutes during a double-overtime win against No. 19 Auburn in Wednesday’s first round.

+“We were just really desperate to win that game,” Whaley said.
+“We knew it was going to be ugly.
+But the goal was just come out with a win.
+It didn’t matter how it looked or how we did it.”

+The sight of Whaley briefly laying on the sideline in front of the UConn bench after Wednesday’s 115-109 win against the Tigers momentarily paused the Huskies’ celebration, but Whaley was quickly back up and joined the handshake line.
+He even made light of his episode in a Twitter post that night.

+“It was just constant fluids and food,” Whaley said.
+“Eating and drinking, non-stop.
+I’ve been having to use the bathroom every other second.”

-Whaley had 16 points for the Huskies (6-1), including a tying 3 late in regulation and the go-ahead 3 at the 3:54 mark in OT.
-He also came up with a punctuating three-point play with 4.5 seconds left, celebrating his breakaway basket by with celebratory punches and two head-butts on the padded basket support.
+The Huskies needed him Friday.
+He hit the tying 3 late in regulation and the go-ahead 3 at the 3:54 mark in OT.
+Then came his punctuating three-point play with 4.5 seconds left, followed by his work on the basket stanchion.

-The 6-foot-9 graduate forward missed Thursday’s loss to Michigan State after fainting briefly after playing 43 minutes during a double-overtime win against No. 19 Auburn in Wednesday’s first round.

-UConn won despite shooting just 33% while committing 22 turnovers, with Whaley’s 3 standing as the only basket in overtime for either team until the final 12 seconds.
+R.J.
+Cole finished with a game-high 26 points for the Huskies (6-1), who won despite shooting 33% while committing 22 turnovers.
+Whaley’s 3 stood as the only OT basket in for either team until the final 12 seconds.

 Jayden Nunn scored 21 points for the Rams (3-4), who led by four late in regulation.
 VCU had its own offensive troubles, shooting 36% and going 2 for 9 in the extra period.